Chia-Network/cadt/README.md

 [Releases are tagged in Github](https://github.com/Chia-Network/climate-warehouse/tags), and binaries are built for Windows, macOS, and Linux.
 ARM binaries are available for Debian versions of Linux only.

+### Prerequisites

+It is recommended to run [Chia Blockchain](https://github.com/Chia-Network/chia-blockchain) Full Node, Wallet, DataLayer, and DataLayer HTTP on the same server as CADT.
+While the Full Node is not strictly required, it will ensure the best and most reliable performance.

+### System Requirements

 ### Linux

 A binary file that can run on all Linux distributions on x86 hardware can be found for each tagged release named `cadt-linux-x64-<version>.zip`.
 This zip file will extract to the `cadt-linux-64` directory by default, where the `cadt` file can be executed to run the API.